sd-omkar/hpc_benchmarks/spmv/charm/README.md

 `input` may contain wildcards and `output` may be a folder.

-Unlike when using the COO format directly as an input file for `spmv`, matrices converted by `convert.py` *will not* be transposed, they produce correct results.
+Unlike when using the COO format directly as an input file for `spmv -i`, matrices converted by `convert.py` will *not* be transposed, they produce correct results.